OctopusDeploy/blog/blog/2023-05/how-to-measure-mean-time-to-resolve/index.md

 ## Conclusion

-Do we want DORA to change how they measure software delivery - no. The survey collects how long it generally takes to restore service.
-You can answer more accurately if you have adopted some of the measurements in this article.
+Do we want DORA to change how they measure software delivery?
+No. The survey collects how long it generally takes to restore service.
+You can answer more accurately if you adopt some of the measurements in this article.
 For industry analysis, this is a sensible way to gauge one of many factors in the research.

 > For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage, service impairment)?